ankit-kumar-dwivedi/TheJavaInterviewNotes/Linkedlist.md

 <summary><b> Reverse a linked list </b>
 </summary>

-Reversing a linked list ia a popular problem there are multiple ways to do it.
+Reversing a linked list is a popular problem there are multiple ways to do it.

 ### Simple Iterative Approach